Keep-Moving-Forward/skillEngine/README.md

 Documentation
 -------------
-The documentation for Skill Engine (Grid) is available through GitHub Pages [documentation] and is located within this repository in the [`docs` folder][documentation-folder].
+The documentation for Skill Engine (Grid) is available through GitHub Pages [documentation].

 Copyright and license
 ---------------------